Calculating My Child Support in Ontario

 Step 3: Is There a Reason to Depart from this Amount?

-Take as an example Spouse A and Spouse B, who have 3 children and have split custody of them.
-Spouse A makes $80,000/year and has custody of 1 of the children.
-Spouse B makes $50,000 and has custody of the other 2 children.
+Take as an example Spouse A and Spouse B, who have 3 children and have split parenting time of them.
+Spouse A makes $80,000/year and has primary parenting time of 1 of the children.
+Spouse B makes $50,000 and has primary parenting time of the other 2 children.
 The Table amount for Spouse A, who would be paying support for the 2 children living with Spouse B, would be $1,172/month.
 The Table amount for Spouse B for the 1 child living with Spouse A would be $450/month.
 Therefore, Spouse A would pay Spouse B $722/month ($1,172 – $450 = $722).

-If the child spends more than 40% or more of his or her time with each parent annually (referred to as “shared custody”), under s.
+If the child spends more than 40% or more of his or her time with each parent annually (referred to as “shared parenting time”), under s.
 9 of the Guidelines the court is to determine the amount of support by taking into account:

 - The amounts set out in the applicable tables for each of the spouses;

-- The increased costs of shared custody arrangements; and
+- The increased costs of shared parenting time arrangements; and

 - The conditions, means, needs and other circumstances of each spouse and the child or children for whom support is sought.